Historical places of Jakarta City

 This museum was built in 1774 by the Dutch government.

-The highlight of the museum there are the gold, jewelry and treasure room where are found precious crowns, ornaments, keris and jewelry once worn by royalty around the archipelago.
+The highlight of the museum there is the gold, jewelry and treasure room where are found precious crowns, ornaments, keris and jewelry once worn by royalty around the archipelago.

 3. Istiqlal mosque and Cathedral Church